petrhosek/libkern/README.md

 libkern library
 ===============

-liblern is a simple generic collection library for C99 largely based on Linux kernel sources, algoritms and data structures.
+libkern is a simple generic collection library for C99 largely based on Linux kernel sources, algoritms and data structures.

 For more information, please consider visiting [project